Dubosej1/blackjack-trivia/docs/instruct-manual.md

 >
 >See the ["Late Surrender"](options-menu.md) section in the Options Menu documention for more info about this setting.

--TRIVIA SECTION
+## TRIVIA SECTION

--Overview
+#### Overview

-Whenever the Player HITs or DOUBLE DOWNs, they will have to answer a Trivia Question in order to complete the action.
+Whenever PLAYER `HITS` or `DOUBLES DOWN`, they will have to answer a Trivia Question in order to complete the action.

-Trivia Questions can be in a variety of categories across 3 difficulty levels: EASY, MEDIUM and HARD.
-Questions can be either Multiple Choice or True/False (Boolean Choice).

-The Player starts out with 10 Trivia Credits.
-You lose 1 Credit for every Trivia Question answered incorrectly.
-You can gain more credits by successfully answering MEDIUM and HARD Trivia Questions.
-MEDIUM Questions are worth 1 credit and HARD Questions are worth 5 credits.

-Answer the Question correctly, and the Dealer adds an additional card to the Player’s HAND.
-Answer incorrectly, and the Player’s HAND automatically STANDS.

-If you run out of Trivia Credits, it’s GAME OVER.
+See ["Trivia Mode"](basic-rules.md#trivia-mode) in the Basic Rules Section for more about this mode.

--Select Trivia Difficulty Screen
+#### Select Trivia Difficulty Screen

-When you press the [HIT] or [DOUBLE DOWN] button, the “Select Trivia Difficulty” screen will be displayed.
+When you first press the `[HIT]` or `[DOUBLE DOWN]` button, the "SELECT TRIVIA DIFFICULTY SCREEN" will be displayed.

-The “Current Trivia Credits” field displays the number of credits you currently have.
+The "CURRENT TRIVIA CREDITS FIELD" displays the current amount of [TRIVIA CREDITS] PLAYER has.

-Select the difficulty level for the trivia question by pressing either the [EASY], [MEDIUM] or [HARD] buttons.
+You can select the difficulty level of the upcoming Trivia Question, by pressing either the `[EASY]`, `[MEDIUM]` or `[HARD]` buttons.

+There are different benefits for selecting the different difficulties.
+See ["Trivia Credits"](basic-rules.md#trivia-credits) for more info.

--Trivia Question Screen
+#### Trivia Question Screen

-After selecting the Trivia Difficulty, the “Trivia Question Screen” will be displayed.
+After selecting the Trivia Difficulty, the “TRIVIA QUESTION SCREEN” will be displayed.
+Here you'll see the Trivia Question you have to answer, along with any information about it.

+##### Trivia Info Fields

+At the top of the screen, info about the Trivia Question will be displayed.

-The “Current Trivia Credits” field displays the number of credits you currently have.
+The “CURRENT TRIVIA CREDITS FIELD” displays the number of credits PLAYER currently has.

-The “Category” field displays the category of the Trivia Question.
+The “CATEGORY FIELD" displays the category of the Trivia Question.

-The “Difficulty” field displays the difficulty level of the Trivia Question.
+The “DIFFICULTY FIELD" displays the difficulty level of the Trivia Question.

+##### The Trivia Question

+Here you'll see the Trivia Question, the possible answers for it, and the answer buttons.

-The “Question” field displays the Current Trivia Question.
+The “QUESTION FIELD" displays the Trivia Question you have to answer.

-If the Trivia Question is Multiple Choice, the “Answer Table” field will be displayed.
-The Multiple Choice answers will be displayed here, along with their corresponding letter A - D.
+The "ANSWER TABLE" will be displayed if the Trivia Question is Multiple Choice.
+The Multiple Choice Answers will be displayed here, along with their corresponding letters A - D.

-The [ANSWER] buttons will be displayed at the bottom of the screen.
-If the Question is a Multiple Choice question, The [A], [B], [C], [D] buttons will be displayed.
-If the Question is a Boolean Choice question, then the [TRUE]  and [FALSE] buttons will be displayed instead.
+The `[Answer]` buttons will be displayed at the bottom of the screen.
+If the Question is a Multiple Choice question, The `[A]`, `[B]`, `[C]`, `[D]` buttons will be displayed.
+If the Question is a True/False question, then the `[True]`  and `[False]` buttons will be displayed instead.

+##### Correct Trivia Answer

 <display a correctly answered question>

-When you select the correct answer, “CORRECT ANSWER” will be displayed in green letters at the top of the screen.
-The [ANSWER] button you pressed will also turn green.
-If you answered a MEDIUM or HARD question, then a green marker will be displayed next to the “Trivia Credits” field, showing how many credits you earned.
+When you select the correct answer, *“CORRECT ANSWER”* will be displayed in green letters at the top of the screen.
+The `[Answer]` button you pressed will also turn green.

+If you answered a MEDIUM or HARD question, then a green marker will be displayed next to the “TRIVIA CREDITS FIELD", showing how many credits you earned.

 <display an incorrectly answered question>

-When you select an incorrect answer, “INCORRECT ANSWER” will be displayed in red letters at the top of the screen.
-The [ANSWER] button you pressed will turn red, while the [ANSWER] button of the Correct Answer will turn green.
-A red marker will be displayed next to the “Trivia Credits” field, showing that you lost 1 credit.
+When you select an incorrect answer, *“INCORRECT ANSWER”* will be displayed in red letters at the top of the screen.
+The `[Answer]` button you pressed will turn red, while the `[Answer]` button of the Correct Answer will turn green.

+A red marker will be displayed next to the “TRIVIA CREDITS SCREEN", showing that you lost 1 credit.

+##### Correct Answer Field

-Regardless of what answer you selected, the “Correct Answer” field will be revealed at the very bottom of the screen, showing the Correct Answer.
+Regardless of what answer you selected, the “CORRECT ANSWER FIELD" will be revealed at the very bottom of the screen, showing the Correct Answer.

-After 5 seconds, the Trivia Question Screen will close by itself and the round will continue.
-If you answered the question correctly, the Dealer will add a card to your HAND.
-If you answered incorrectly,  your HAND will automatically STAND.
+After 5 seconds, the "TRIVIA QUESTION SCREEN" will close by itself and the round will continue.
+If you answered the question correctly, DEALER will add a card to your HAND.
+If you answered incorrectly,  your [HAND] will automatically `Stand`.

--Dealer’s Turn
+## Dealer’s Turn

 <pic of the Dealer’s Turn>

-When the Player’s Turn is over, the Dealer begins their turn.
-“Dealer’s Turn” will be displayed in the “Dealer Message Field”.
+When PLAYER's Turn is over, DEALER begins their turn.  *“Dealer’s Turn”* will be displayed in the “DEALER MESSAGE FIELD”.

-The Dealer only has 2 available actions: [HIT] and [STAND].
-The Dealer chooses an action based on the total points in their HAND and the “Dealer Stands On” setting in the OPTIONS MENU.
-See the DEALER’S TURN section in BLACKJACK TRIVIA BASIC RULES for more info.
+DEALER only has 2 available actions: `[HIT]` and `[STAND]`.
+The Dealer chooses an action based on the total points in their [HAND] and the “Dealer Stands On” setting in the OPTIONS MENU.

+See ["Dealer's Turn"](basic-rules.md#dealer39s-turn) in the Basic Rules section and ["Dealer Stands On"](options-menu.md) in the Options Menu section for more info about these topics.

-When the Dealer HITs, “Hitting” will be displayed in the “Dealer Message Field”.
+When DEALER `Hits`, *“Hitting”* will be displayed in the “DEALER MESSAGE FIELD”.

-When the Dealer STANDs, “Stand” will be displayed in the “Dealer Message Field” and the round ends.
+When DEALER `Stands`, *“Stand”* will be displayed in the “DEALER MESSAGE FIELD” and the round ends.

-The Dealer’s HAND can BUST or have a CHARLIE.
-When that happens, the condition will be displayed in the “Dealer Message Field” and the round ends.
-See the BUST and CHARLIE sections in BLACKJACK TRIVIA BASIC RULES for more info.
+DEALER's Hand can [BUST] or have a `[CHARLIE]`.
+When that happens, the condition will be displayed in the “DEALER MESSAGE FIELD” and the round ends.
+See ["Bust"](basic-rules.md#bust) and ["Charlie"](basic-rules.md#charlie) in the Basic Rules section for more info.

--End of the Round
+## End of the Round

-When the Player and Dealer turns have ended, the round is over.
+When PLAYER and DEALER's turns have ended, the round is over.
+Then a series of processes occurs, to display the various outcomes of the round.

+**Round Outcome Screen**

-The “Round Outcome” screen is then displayed.
-This screen displays whether the Player’s hand WINS, LOSES, is a PUSH or NATURAL, or the hand has been SURRENDERED.
+The “ROUND OUTCOME SCREEN" is first displayed.
+This screen displays whether the PLAYER's [HAND] WINS, LOSES, is a [PUSH] or `[NATURAL]`, or the hand has been `[SURRENDERED]`.

 If the Player has split hands, then the outcome of each hand will be listed separately.
 A brief description of the outcome and any winnings from the outcome will also be displayed.

-See ROUND OUTCOME SCREEN for more info.
+See the ["Round Outcome Screen"](#round-outome-screen) section of this page for a more in-depth look of this screen.

+**Side Bet Outcome**

-If the Player has certain Side Bets active, then the “Side Bet Outcome” screen will be displayed.
-This screen shows the outcome of these Side Bets and any winnings from the outcome that you will receive.
-See SIDE BET OUTCOME SCREEN for more info.
+If PLAYER has certain [SIDE BETS] active, then the “SIDE BET OUTCOME” screen will be displayed.
+This screen shows the outcome of these Side Bets and any [WINNINGS] from the outcome that you will receive.

+See the ["Side Bet Outcome Screen"](#side-bet-outcome-screen) section of this page for a more in-depth look of this screen.

+#### Total Winnings

-Finally the “Total Winnings” screen will be displayed.
+Finally the “TOTAL WINNINGS" screen will be displayed.
 This screen simply shows the total amount of money you won in this round.
-Pressing the [CLOSE] button will close the screen.
+Pressing the `[Close]` button will close the screen.

-Also at the bottom of this screen is the [WIN SUMMARY] button, which will display the “Win Summary” screen.
-This screen lists all of the various HAND and SIDE BET outcomes from the round, along with any winnings you received from them.
-See WIN SUMMARY SCREEN for more info.
+Also at the bottom of this screen is the `[Win Summary]` button, which will display the “WIN SUMMARY SCREEN".
+This screen lists all of the various Hand and Side Bet outcomes from the round, along with any winnings you received from them.

+See the ["Win Summary Screen"](#win-summary-screen) section of this page for a more in-depth look at this screen.

--Starting the Next Round
+## Starting the Next Round

-After pressing the [CLOSE] button on the “Total Winnings” screen, you’ll be brought back to the “Main Game” Screen.
-The [START NEW ROUND] button will be displayed in the “Game Message” field.
-Pressing the button to open up the “Base Bet Menu’, where you can place your bets for the new round.
+After pressing the `[Close]` button on the “TOTAL WINNINGS SCREEN", you’ll be brought back to the “GAME FIELD".

+The `[Start New Round]` button will be displayed in the “GAME MESSAGE FIELD".
+Pressing the button to open up the “BASE BET MENU’, where you can place your bets for the new round.

-The [OPTIONS] button will also be displayed near the top of the screen, where you can change any game settings before starting the new round.
+The `[Options]` button will also be displayed near the top of the screen, where you can change any game settings before starting the new round.

 -Decide SIde Bets Screen